tigerfarm/tfpconversations/README.md

 # Twilio Conversations Web Application

-This Conversations web application ready to run.
+This Conversations web application is ready to run.
-Set configuration using the Twilio Console.
-Add environment variables and run on your local server.
+Set configurations using the Twilio Console, add environment variables, and your ready to run it on your local server that has Node.js installed.
-Or, use the one click deploy button below, to run this on Heroku.
+Or, use the one click deploy button below, to run on Heroku.

 Client Application screen print: